 Dear Mr. Electrician: How does a four socket electric meter base stack get replaced?
-I live in a condominium community.
-While walking my dog I took notice of my 4 socket electric meter base on the side of the building.
+While walking my dog I took notice of the 4 socket electric meter base on the side of my building.
 It has a lot of rust and looks very old.
 Is this something that I should contact my property association about?

 Answer: Yes absolutely contact your association or property manager to have this looked at.
 The problems that you see on the outside may indicate more severe issues inside of the electric meter base.
 Below are pictures of a 4 socket electric meter base that I was called to look at and then replace.
 NOTE: Text links below go to applicable products on Amazon.com

 In the photo above, the bottom of the main cover has holes from rust.